marcoscouto/poc-spring-sns-sqs/README.md

 When you start the project you are able to see the logs that shows producers and consumers working.

-**PS:** Default host is configure to localstack, you can change it replacing the environments variables on application.yaml file.
+**PS:** Default host is configure to localstack environment, you can change it replacing the environments variables on application.yaml file.

 ### Pay attention if you'll use AWS environment